 The main reason for buying the Roberts Radio CD Cube is having the combination of AM (LW/MW) radio with a CD player and an alarm clock.
 There are many newer FM/DAB alarm clock radios you can get that have better sound quality and reception than this model, so its main selling point is the CD player and having LW and MW bands.

-If you don’t need the CD player, we’d recommend considering one of these alarm clock radios.
-One of the radios reviewed in that article is the Roberts CHRONODAB, which offers better sound quality than the Roberts Radio CD Cube and also features DAB radio.
-A cheaper alternative is the Madingley Hall DAB Bedside Digital FM Radio, which is an FM/DAB alarm clock radio with two USB charging points for charging a smartphone or other device.
+If you’re looking for a clock radio, we’d recommend considering one of these alarm clock radios.
+A cheaper alternative to the Roberts Radio CD Cube is the Madingley Hall DAB Bedside Digital FM Radio, which is an FM/DAB alarm clock radio with two USB charging points for charging a smartphone or other device.
+You can also check out our roundup of the best radio CD players.